 This is not the first quadrium I've seen, but they are

 pretty rare.
 I think it's the 4th one in this

 area in period of almost 50 years.
-We also saw one
+I also saw one

 several years ago while hiking in the Columbia River

 May 18, 2018.